gouravkr/PyFacts/README.md

 ### Pending implementation
 - [ ] Use limit parameter in ffill and bfill
-- [ ] Implementation of ffill and bfill may be incorrect inside expand, check and correct
+- [x] Implementation of ffill and bfill may be incorrect inside expand, check and correct
+- [ ] Implement interpolation in expand